-Holiday cottages in Dublin
+Holiday rentals in Dublin

-Top-rated houses in Dublin
+Top-rated holiday rentals in Dublin

 Guests agree: these stays are highly rated for location, cleanliness, and more.